MIRI Coronagraphic Imaging APT Template

 See also: JWST Coronagraphic Visibility Tool

 The user selects the target Acq Quadrant in which the initial target acquisition will be performed.
-Quadrants available are: 1, 2, 3, and 4.
-On the detector, the first quadrant starts at the top right and going counterclockwise, each consecutive quadrant number designation increases (note that these are displayed and labeled in the Coronagraphic Target Visibility Tool GUI).
+Quadrants available are 1, 2, 3, and 4.
+On the detector, the first quadrant starts at the top right and, going counterclockwise, each consecutive quadrant number designation increases (note that these are displayed and labeled in the Coronagraphic Target Visibility Tool GUI when the MIRI coronagraphs are selected and displayed).
 The TA can be achieved in any of 4 locations concentrically distributed about the center of each coronagraphic subarray.
 As target acquisition on bright targets can produce temporary latent images on the array, the user has the option to repeat the observation with the target acquisition performed in the diagonally-opposite quadrant (see Repeat Observation).

 The Coron Parameters dialog box is used to create the entire imaging sequence for a single observation.
 Each MIRI coronagraphic imaging observation can consist of only a single set of images that all use the same filter, dither pattern, and exposure configuration.

 MIRI coronagraphic filters are associated directly with each coronagraph and are not interchangeable.
 The user selects the desired Coron Mask/Filter combination for the observation.
-The fixed coronagraphic mask and filter combinations are: 4QPM/F1065C, 4QPM/F1140C, 4QPM/F1550C, LYOT/F2300C.
+The fixed coronagraphic mask and filter combinations are 4QPM/F1065C, 4QPM/F1140C, 4QPM/F1550C, and LYOT/F2300C.

 Number of groups and integrations

 The MIRI timing pattern per exposure is defined by only 2 MULTIACCUM parameters:

 - Groups/Int: the number of groups during an integration, where a group is the product of cycling through all the pixels.
 Groups/Int = 2 requires permission from STScI, which can be obtained with a request through the Help Desk.